Teen Driving and Insurance: 9 Things to Know

 4. A safer car could mean a lower rate, even for a teen driver.

-The type of car your teen drives could make a significant difference in his or her insurance rate.
-Generally, the cheapest cars to insure are those that have the fewest claims associated with them, or those that are the easiest/least expensive to repair.
-If you’re in the market for a new or used car, it’s worthwhile to compare insurance costs for different makes/models.
-Forbes recently profiled the cheapest cars to insure.
+The type of car your teen drives could make a significant difference in their insurance rate.
+Generally, the cars you’ll pay the least to insure have the fewest claims associated with them or are the easiest or least expensive to repair.
+If you’re in the market for a new or used car, it’s worthwhile to compare insurance costs for different makes and models.
+To help you start your research, check out this list of some of the least and most expensive cars to insure.

 5. Some teen drivers are eligible for discounts.